-Stable coins provide a simple, yet controversial solution to a major problem for cryptocurrency holders: volatility.
-In a market where the price of the assets you hold is constantly changing, you need the option to store your funds in a place where the value will stay the same, while still being able to spend and transfer it like any other cryptocurrency.
+Stable coins provide a simple, yet controversial solution to a significant problem for cryptocurrency holders: volatility.
+In a market where the price of the assets you hold is continuously changing, you need the option to store your funds in a place where the value will stay the same, while still being able to spend and transfer it like any other cryptocurrency.

 What are stable coins?

 A stable coin is any cryptocurrency pegged to a stable asset, such as gold or fiat currencies.
 For many cryptocurrency holders (mostly traders), stable coins like Tether or TrueUSD have functioned as a lifeboat to escape to when they wish to exit a trade, to take profit, or avoid a market crash.
 However, for those who consider themselves ‘crypto purists,’ a stable coin is nothing more than an acknowledgment of the need to rely on fiat money as a source of stability, even as cryptos’ main goal is to break away from centralized monetary systems.